jdavidrcamacho/Gedi/README.md

  Kernel_likelihood.py -> script where the  calculation of the log-likelihood and gradient of the kernels is made

+ Kernel_optimization.py -> script where the kernel's optimizations is made, it's not in its final form (damn Android 18 is hidden somewhere)

  Tests.py -> simples tests to see how things work